GeorgiaMap/partner-tools/overview/2021/README.md

 # Partner Tool

-Overview of fields and functionality
+Overview of fields and functionality.
+All fields and functionality are manditory unless listed under "Nice to Have"

+"May use frontend components" refers to allowing editors to remain in the main website (ExploreGeorgia.org) when logging in and submitting changes.
+Similar to Facebook, an item's "edit" link would only be visible to its associated editors/owners.

 ## My Profile